Germoe/hit-predictor/project_report.md

 _"Energy [...] represents a perceptual measure of intensity and activity.
 Typically, energetic tracks feel fast, loud, and noisy."_  [Spotify Track Features Description](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)

 Energy as a feature looks like a less clear-cut situation.
-First of all, there is a lot more overlap in by week medians of hits and non-hits.
-Furthermore, the median Energy levels by year have started to close in between hits and non-hits in recent years.
+First of all, there is a lot more overlap of Hits and Non-Hits.
+Furthermore, the median Energy levels by year have started to close in between Hits and Non-Hits in recent years.
 Nevertheless, starting in the early 1980s we're starting to see a stronger focus (lower variability) on high-energy songs compared to the early 1960s.

 Again, just as with danceability we can see variability picking up in the mid- to late-2000s.
 Energy levels were at their all-time highs from the early 1980s until the 2010s (an exception were the mid- to late-1990s).
 Starting in the early 2010s, however, we're seeing less energetic songs getting the upper hand.
-In fact, the Hot 100s median energy levels have dropped below non-hits in 2019 for the third time since its inception.
+In fact, the Hot 100s median Energy levels have dropped below Non-Hits in 2019 for the third time since its inception.

 For our model, we're witnessing again that higher energy levels seem to indicate a higher likelihood of Hit potential than low energy levels.
-Similarly this has been quite consistently the case starting mid-1970s to the mid-2010s.
+Similarly this has been quite consistently the case starting in the mid-1970s to the mid-2010s.
 The general difference will be checked for significance in the _inference analysis_.

 To get a feeling for what songs are considered high energy, we're listing the top 10 most energetic songs below.